jas-st/softproj/DevDoc.md

 - `seq_pairs` - data frame column or character vector that contains the sequence pairs
 - `test_pv`- data frame column or numeric vector that contains the p-values

+## References

+[Gubela, 2022] Gubela, N. (2022).
+A test for reversibility of markov chains in molecular evolution.